Nebukam/mkfont/README.md

 ![grid](https://raw.githubusercontent.com/Nebukam/mkfont/main/assets/docs/screenshots/grid.png)

 ## Roadmap
-MKFont is under active developement, have a look to the repo [issues](https://github.com/Nebukam/mkfont/issues) to see knowns bug and upcoming improvements/features!
+MKFont is under active development, have a look to the repo [issues](https://github.com/Nebukam/mkfont/issues) to see knowns bug and upcoming improvements/features!
 *The app has only been extensively tested in a windows environment so far.*

 ## Kudos